Net Price Calculator

 “On Time Completion Rate”

-Our on-time completion rate is 74% for the 20/21 award year.
-This is not to be confused with our graduation rate which for the 2021 reporting year was 63.64% according to our N.A.C.C.A.S. annual report.
+Our on-time completion rate is 71% for the 21/212award year.
+This is not to be confused with our graduation rate which for the 2022 reporting year was 85.71% according to our N.A.C.C.A.S. annual report.
 The on-time rate is defined as the “Normal Time” it takes a student to graduate a program or course as defined by the college as published in our catalog out of all graduates.
-Our Cosmetology course is a longer course than our other programs.
-This course can take 57 weeks to complete.
+Our Cosmetology course is our only program.
+This course can take 57 weeks to complete, in the past but now can be completed in 45 weeks.
 So, there is more of an opportunity for something to happen in a longer course, (like this one), that would delay a student’s graduation and then not be considered an “On Time Graduate” than there is for shorter programs.
 For example: health concerns can delay a student’s graduation from college.
 So as a service to you we wanted to explain what “On Time Graduation Rate” meant for each of the courses so you can see how we are doing as an educational institution.
 All rates are rounded to the nearest % up or down.
 The Department of Education has eliminated this report, so no current information is available.

 Our goal here at the college is for everyone to have a wonderful educational experience.
 However, life is not perfect all the time so we would like to have a procedure in place to help you in any way we can.
 The first thing you should do if you are not 100% satisfied with your experience here at the college is contact the directors of the college (319) 219-6248 and ask for Lori.
 We have a procedure in place to help with almost any issue that comes up.
 From transportation issues, to study help.
 We will be there for you.
 You are the most important asset to the college and as such we take any issues seriously.
 Please remember to go to the college first and use the next option as a last resort if the directors have been unsuccessful in helping you.